AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in Mathematics

-" a thoughtful person often engages in a kind of
+a thoughtful person often engages in a kind of subconscious

-subconscious feeling of mystery, even sacred horror, from
+feeling of mystery, even sacred horror, from something unknown,

-something unknown, hidden somewhere beyond the horizon of our
+hidden somewhere beyond the horizon of our comprehension.

-comprehension.
-Infinity somehow does not belong in our rational
+Infinity somehow does not belong in our rational world; it is

-world; it is considered either a vague outgrowth of an obscure
+considered either a vague outgrowth of an obscure fantasy of

-later generalized to abstract exact science, that developed
+abstract exact science, that developed procedures for dealing

 Note:

-devouring itself as an infinite process.
+devouring itself as an endless process.
 It was introduced into

 mathematics in the 17th century by J.Wallis.